-- 64B13-3.007 Minimum Procedures for Vision Analysis (comprehensive eye - (1) Vision analysis is defined as a comprehensive assessment of the patient's visual status and shall include those procedures specified in subsection (2) below. - (2) An examination for vision analysis shall include the following minimum - (a) Patient's history (personal and family medical history, personal and family ocular history, and chief complaint);
+64B13-3.007 Minimum Procedures for Vision Analysis (comprehensive eye exam).
+(1) Vision analysis is defined as a comprehensive assessment of the patient's visual status and shall include those procedures specified in subsection (2) below.

+- (2) An examination for vision analysis shall include the following minimum procedures, which shall be recorded on the patient's case record: - (a) Patient's history (personal and family medical history, personal and family ocular history, and chief complaint);